Recovering our costs

 In accordance with this Order, we publish Cost Recovery Implementation statements for cost recovery activities relating to charging of the non-government sector.

-Self-insured licence fee costs
+Self-insurance licence fee costs

 Self-insured licensees under the SRC Act are subject to annual licence fees.